pflarue/ardop/docs/Host Interface Commands.md

 Presumably a CAT string that would get or set the radio's current frequency.
 Possibly an embedded device specific command.

+Currently only used for setting GUI Freq field

 - Mode: ANY
 - Arguments: None
 - Returns: None

 #### RADIOHEX

-Define CAT hex string to send to a radio.
-Possibly embedded device specific.
+Send a CAT hex string to the connected radio.

 - Mode: ANY
 - Arguments: None